Ryanair: Publicity strategy

-Another provocative ad campaign headlined "Expensive BAstards!" compared Ryanair with British Airways.
-As with Sabena, British Airways disagreed with the accompanying price comparisons and brought legal action against Ryanair.
-However, in this case, the High Court sided with Ryanair and threw BA's case out, ordering BA to make a payment towards Ryanair's court costs.
-The judge ruled "The complaint amounts to this: that Ryanair exaggerated in suggesting BA is five times more expensive because BA is only three times more expensive."
+In February 2004, a Ryanair advert depicted fireworks with the headline "Fawking great offers", leading to condemnation by the Advertising Standards Authority (ASA) for using offensive language in an advert.

-In 2007, Ryanair used an advertisement for its new Belfast route which showed Sinn Féin politicians Martin McGuinness and Gerry Adams next to a speech bubble which said "Ryanair fares are so low even the British Army flew home".
+In August 2007, to promote its new flight routes to/from Belfast, an advertisement by Ryanair showed Sinn Féin politicians Martin McGuinness and Gerry Adams next to a speech bubble which said "Ryanair fares are so low even the British Army flew home".
+Michael Copeland stated that the advertisement was "insensitive, crass and made a clear political statement".
 Ulster Unionists reacted angrily to the advertisement, while the Advertising Standards Authority said it did not believe the ad would cause widespread offence.

+In August 2007, Ryanair was ordered by the ASA to stop claiming that its flights from London to Brussels were faster than Eurostar, because the claim was misleading, due to the required travel times to the airports Ryanair served.
+Ryanair stood by its claims, noting that the flight time is shorter than the train trip and that travel time is also required to reach Eurostar stations.

-An advertisement depicting a model dressed as a schoolgirl was accompanied by the words "Hottest back to school fares".
-Ryanair advertised two Scottish and one UK-wide newspaper.
-After receiving 13 complaints, the advertisement was widely reported by national newspapers.
-The Advertising Standards Authority (ASA) instructed the airline to withdraw the advertisement in the United Kingdom, saying that it "appeared to link teenage girls with sexually provocative behaviour and was irresponsible and likely to cause serious or widespread offence".
+In the fall of 2007, an advertisement published in UK newspapers depicted a model dressed as a schoolgirl accompanied by the words "Hottest back to school fares".
+The ASA instructed the airline to withdraw the advertisement in the United Kingdom, saying that it "appeared to link teenage girls with sexually provocative behaviour and was irresponsible and likely to cause serious or widespread offence".
 Ryanair said that it would "not be withdrawing this ad" and would "not provide the ASA with any of the undertakings they seek", on the basis that it found it absurd that "a picture of a fully clothed model is now claimed to cause 'serious or widespread offence' when many of the UK's leading daily newspapers regularly run pictures of topless or partially dressed females without causing any serious or widespread offence".

-In late 2020, the airline faced criticism over its "jab and go" advert.

-Girls of Ryanair calendar
+In February 2008, a French court ordered Ryanair to pay damages of €1 to Nicolas Sarkozy and €60,000 to Carla Bruni for using their picture in an advertisement with a cartoon bubble above Bruni reading: "With Ryanair, my whole family can come to my wedding."
+The funds were donated to Restaurants du Cœur.

+In April 2008, Ryanair was found by the UK Office of Fair Trading to have breached advertising rules seven times in two years.

-From 2008 to 2014, Ryanair published a charity calendar using female cabin crew as models, raising money for homeless charity Dublin Simon Community in 2009, KIDS (a charity for disabled children and their families) in 2010, and the Teenage Cancer Trust in 2014.
-It was strongly criticised by the National Women's Council of Ireland (NWCI). and an advertising campaign for it was prohibited by Spain following complaints.
+From 2008 to 2014, Ryanair published and sold on its flights a charity calendar using female cabin crew as models, raising money for homeless charity Dublin Simon Community in 2009, KIDS (a charity for disabled children and their families) in 2010, and the Teenage Cancer Trust in 2014.
+It was strongly criticised by the National Women's Council of Ireland (NWCI).
+In December 2013, an advertising campaign for it was prohibited by Spain following complaints.
+The airline stopped publishing the calendar after the 2014 edition.